 • peripheral edema associated with a decreased protein content in the blood.

-The clinical symptoms detected in the laboratory may be as follows:
+Clinical symptoms detected in the laboratory may be the following:

 • lower hemoglobin and erythrocytes, which is associated with hidden or apparent blood loss; the platelets and ESR are within normal limits;